-Terms of Our Offering Terms Under a Rule 419 Offering

-Business combination If we are unable to complete our initial If an acquisition has not been
+Business combination Terms of Our Offering If we are unable to complete our initial Terms Under a F If an acquisition has

-deadline business combination by 21 months from consummated within 18 months after the
+deadline business combination by 21 months from consummated within

-the closing of this offering (or 24 months, effective date of the company's
+the closing of this offering (or 24 months, effective date of the o

-as applicable), we will, as soon as registration statement, funds held in the
+as applicable), we will, as soon as registration statemen

-reasonably possible but not more than trust or escrow account are returned to
+reasonably possible but not more than trust or escrow accou

 five business days thereafter, distribute investors.

 the aggregate amount then on deposit in

 the trust account (net of taxes payable

 and less any interest earned thereon that

 is released to us), pro rata to our public

 shareholders by way of redemption and

 cease all operations except for the

 purposes of winding up of our affairs.

 This redemption of public shareholders

 from the trust account shall be effected as

 required by function of our memorandum

 and articles of association and prior to

 any voluntary winding up.

-Release of funds Except for interest earned on the funds in The proceeds held in the escrow account
+Release of funds Except for interest earned on the funds in The proceeds held in

-the trust account that may be released to are not released until the earlier of the
+the trust account that may be released to are not released until

-us to pay our tax obligations or that we completion of a business combination
+us to pay our tax obligations or that we completion of a busin

-may need for our working capital and the failure to effect our initial
+may need for our working capital and the failure to effe

-requirements that may be released to us business combination within the allotted
+requirements that may be released to us business combination

 from the interest earned on the trust time.

 account balance, the proceeds held in the

 trust account will not be released until the

 earlier of the completion of our initial

 business combination and the redemption

 of public shareholders upon failure to

 effect our initial business combination

 within the allotted time.
+Based upon

+current interest rates, we expect the trust

+account to generate approximately

+\$35,000 of interest income during the

+next 21 months that would be available to